-The Reading Literacy program provides one-to-one tutored reading for students who want to learn or improve their reading and writing skills.
+The Reading Literacy program provides one-to-one tutored reading for adult learners who want to learn or improve their reading and writing skills.
 Tutors and students meet at least an hour at any public location, usually at OIC or a public library.

 Provides literacy training for non- and low-readers; funding provided by the Department of Human Services and the Oklahoma Department of Libraries.
 Emphasis is placed on clients referred by the Department of Human Services.